 Durability and Construction

 Featuring a leather palm, abrasion-resistant fabrics, and fantastic craftsmanship, this glove stands out as the most durable and well crafted.
 Throughout our testing period, the insulation did not pack out, even after many hours of wear and tear and washes.
 This glove earned a perfect ten in this category for all the features listed above, including a seamless stitch on the outside of the glove.

 This glove has a small stitch pattern that provides better durability than the rest.
 In addition, some of the seams are seamless, meaning less fly-aways!

-We also liked how closely spaced each stitch was, without any flyways.
+We also liked how closely spaced each stitch was, without any flyaways.
 Just impeccable craftsmanship!
 We also really appreciated the lifetime warranty that accompanies any Arc'teryx product.

 The leather palm featured in the Arc'teryx Fission Glove provides great durability.

 With a great balance in all the metrics, this is one of the most versatile gloves tested.
 Take it with you on cold days, down to the negatives, at the resort, or on mild days in the backcountry.
-Like the Outdoor Research Arete, this glove is a perfect addition to any skiers wardrobe.
+This glove is a perfect addition to any skiers wardrobe.
 Whether you live in wet or dry climates, this glove can do it all!
 Not only is it great for skiing, but it can be used for most alpine and cold-weather activities.

 Take this glove cross country skiing, backcountry skiing, or to the resort.
 We love its versatility and performance!
 This is why it is our Editor's Choice for winter gloves this season.